Yvonne Brill: Awards and honors

 Brill was elected to the National Academy of Engineering (1987).
 She was also named fellow of The Society of Women Engineers (SWE) in 1985 and received its highest honor, the Achievement Award, the following year.

 The Yvonne C. Brill Lectureship of the American Institute of Aeronautics and Astronautics is named in her honor and presented annually.
-She spent the last twenty years of her life promoting women in science and engineering and nominated them for awards and prizes she thought they deserved.
+She spent the last twenty years of her life promoting women in science and engineering.

 Personal life

-After completing her master's degree at the University of Southern California, Yvonne met William Brill, a research chemist, at RAND.
+While completing her Master's degree, she met her husband, William Brill, a post doctoral fellow at the University of California, Los Angeles.
 The two were married within a year, and they soon moved East for William’s job at FMC Corporation.
-The couple would move wherever work took him, and Yvonne later began working part-time jobs so that she could care for their two sons, Matthew and Joseph, and a daughter, Naomi.
+The couple would move wherever work took him, and Yvonne later began working part-time and consulting jobs so that she could care for their two sons, Matthew and Joseph, and a daughter, Naomi.

 At age 88, Yvonne Brill died of complications of breast cancer in Princeton, New Jersey.

 An obituary of Brill published in the March 30, 2013, issue of the New York Times drew much news coverage not necessarily because of her remarkable accomplishments in the field of rocket science, but due to apparent sexism.
 It originally began: "She made a mean beef stroganoff, followed her husband from job to job and took eight years off from work to raise three children".
 Only several paragraphs later would you be able to find out that she was actually working part-time while raising her children, and then returning to full-time employment that lead to her fame for her research and innovations.
 The obituary was heavily criticized for leading with and overemphasizing Brill's gender and family life, rather than her remarkable scientific and career achievements and was cited as an example of an article that failed the Finkbeiner test.
 The Times later dropped the reference to her cooking and changed the lead of the article.